kibowenfaith/Feb_2024-Python-Hackathon1/readme.md

 ## 1. Functions & Fibonacci Sequence

-Write a Python program to generate the Fibonacci sequence up to a specified term n.
+A Python program to generate the Fibonacci sequence up to a specified term n.
 The Fibonacci sequence starts with 0 and 1, and each subsequent term is the sum of the two preceding terms.

 #### Your program should: